fastoch/Networking/Computer_Networking.md

 ### IPv6 global address structure (public)

 - 3 basic parts that make up the address are the routing prefix, the subnet ID and the interface ID.
-- the host address is always the last 64 bits (the interface ID)
+- the host address is still the last 64 bits (the interface ID)
 - the network portion is actually composed of the routing prefix and the subnet
 - the number that follows the slash is the routing prefix
 - the subnet is composed of the bits between the prefix and the EUI-64 host address
 - global IPv6 addresses always begin in the range of 2000 to 3999

+---

+In most cases, the need for DHCP has been eliminated.
+When implemented, IPv6 will auto-configure both the local and global addresses.
+These addresses are required to be unique on the networks.

+When a device first comes online, it will use Neighbor Discover Protocol (**NDP**) to discover what the
+required network addresses are, both the local and the global.
+This allows the device to configure its own IPv6 addresses without an administrator's intervention.

+---

+### IPv6 notation

+### IPv6 notation example

 ---